Overseas Investment Act 2005

 You could also call this:

-"Protecting New Zealand's Important Assets from Overseas Ownership"
+"Protecting New Zealand from Overseas Investments"

 The purpose of this Act is to make sure it's a privilege for people from other countries to own or control important New Zealand assets.
 You need to meet certain criteria before you can invest in these assets, and there are conditions on these investments.
 This is to make sure that overseas investments are good for New Zealand.